All Episodes

 I need to ask you, do you want steak?

-It's like saying, Do you breathe air?
+It's like saying, do you bring it?

 I like fresh steak.